+Figures, though.
+You were always too engrossed in things around you, the small things, to see the big picture.
+That's your fault, mi tesoro.
+Always has been.
+With a cigarette between two fingers, you linger by a magazine rack outside of a dingy bookstore.
+You'd be the type to stop there.
+Treasures are your thing, but you don't want them for the same reasons I do.
+You'll take all kinds-literary, abstract, worthless even.
+Not me, though.
+You don't even know the kind of treasures I go for.
 Every nerve begins to tingle as I pay the driver a franc and climb out of the taxicab.
 Rue du Dôme street is bouncing this time of day, with shoppers sashaying by, tourists chatting and laughing, automobiles squealing and clinking.
 I tell myself I hope you don't see me.
 Can't live with that.
 Way too weak, too saturated in misery, too damaged from the past to plunge back in.
 But even as I walk your way, I pull off the shades.
 I veer toward the red-painted bookstore and slide a glance toward the crooked, worn rack.
 You lift a wrinkled Bernadette magazine.
 Still can't see much of your face, not past the black fedora.
 "You buy mittens, monsieur?"
 Just steps ahead, a man sidles toward you with his usherette tray and knitted mittens.
 You turn and smile.
 Always smiling, you.
 How could I have forgotten that attribute?
-"That blue one there...yes, that's it, ol' boy.
+"That blue pair there...yes, that's it, ol' boy.
 How much?"
 The conversion is a buzz, a mild mixture of your genteel British and his husky French.
 Then the man is gone.
 And fate has me three feet away from you.

 Look at me.
-Soft entreaty, but even in silence you must have heard, because your face turns my way.
+Soft entreaty, but even in silence you must have heard because you turn my way.
 For a second you don't see me.
 Your eyes skim the shops, the street, the people-then they stop.
 Stop on me.
 Stop long enough and wide enough that I know there's no question in your mind.
 You remember.